Machar1a/Final_Project/README.md

-# Application
+# Node.js & Passport Login

-This project is a user login and registration app built mainly on Nodejs, Express, Passport, Mongoose, EJS and some other packages.
+This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.

-### Version: 1.0.0
+### Version: 2.0.0

 ### Usage